 About AAUTN

-The Australian Awarded University Teachers’ Network (AAUTN) is a national collective of leading educators that provides networking, promotion and dissemination opportunities for Australia’s award-winning teachers.
+The Australian Awarded University Teachers’ Network (AAUTN) is a national community of distinguished educators, dedicated to fostering connections, promoting excellence, and sharing expertise among Australia’s award-winning university teachers.

-Championing excellence in learning and teaching, AAUTN harnesses the skills and experience of these educators to inspire and guide the next generation of award nominees and recipients through mentorships and informal knowledge dissemination.
+By championing innovation in learning and teaching, the AAUTN draws on the collective knowledge and expertise of its members to mentor and inspire future award nominees and recipients through both formal and informal channels.

-The network is comprised of outstanding university educators, all of whom have received Australian University Teacher of the Year Awards, Awards for Teaching Excellence or Citations for Outstanding Contributions to Student Learning.
+The network comprises outstanding university educators who have received accolades such as the Australian University Teacher of the Year Awards, Awards for Teaching Excellence or Citations for Outstanding Contributions to Student Learning.

-This website serves as a platform to promote these brilliant teachers and provide them with online resources for networking, professional development, mentoring and career support.
-There are also resources for aspiring award nominees, providing information and advice on how to prepare and develop an award nomination.
+This website serves as a platform to showcase these exceptional educators and provide them with online resources for networking, professional development, mentoring and career support.
+It also offers valuable resources for aspiring award nominees, including information and advice on preparing a successful award nomination.

-In the current education environment there are many complexities and challenges facing our tertiary educators that have implications for policy, infrastructure and teaching methods.
-Each year university teachers from across Australia are recognised for their exceptional record of advancing student learning, educational leadership and scholarly contribution to learning and teaching.
+In today’s complex education landscape, tertiary educators face numerous challenges that influence policy, infrastructure and teaching methods.
+Each year, university teachers from across Australia are recognised for their exceptional contributions to student learning, educational leadership and scholarly advancement in learning and teaching.

 Statement from the Universities Australia Chair Professor David Lloyd